Anastácio Alves: Priesthood

 Anastácio Alves was ordained in the Cathedral of Funchal by Bishop Teodoro Faria, on 28 July 1990, along with José Tolentino Mendonça.

 After his ordination as priest, he was assigned to the Parish of Quinta Grande, where he exercised his office between 1992 and 1999.
 In 1999 he was transferred to Parish Nazaré, in São Martinho, where he worked until 2008.

 In 2008, Alves requested to be transferred to Portuguese Catholic Mission in Switzerland, in order to provide "spiritual support" to the Portuguese community living in that country and to further pursue his Theology studies in the University of Fribourg.
 Bishop Carrilho approved the transfer.
 Alves' parishioners in Nazaré spoke out against his "sudden" departure.

-Alves spent 4 years in Switzerland, then returned to the Portuguese Parish of Gentilly.
+Alves lived in Switzerland for four years before returning to the Portuguese Parish of Gentilly.
 On July 24, 2018, he was removed from office in Gentilly by the Portuguese Conference of Bishops in response to an investigation of child abuse initiated in Madeira by the Public Ministry and the Diocese of Funchal.